In This Article

 Most women know that it is a cardinal sin to rub your eyes in public since this will automatically ruin your eye make-up and will surely make you look like a raccoon.
 But even in the privacy of your own home, rubbing your eyes is a huge no-no since you could accidentally push in unwanted dirt and could cause an eye infection.
 Also, rubbing the eye area could cause damage to your sensitive lash area.

 Everyone is not born with eye lashes that just go on forever.
 So some people probably need tools like eye lash curlers to get the job done.
+But are eyelash curlers safe?
 However there are some pre cautionary measures to take before using an eye lash curler to avoid harm to both your eyes and eye lashes.

 Before using your curler, remember to disinfect it first.
+What eyelash curler is the best?
 Old make up product stuck on the curler could be a breeding ground for bacteria, and you probably don’t want that near your eyes or eye lashes.
 When curling your eyes always remember not to squeeze or tug too hard and to curl for only 5 seconds max so you could avoid unnecessary damage to your eye lashes.

 Give your eye lashes a break!
 Every now and then, opt for a no makeup look.
 Your lashes will thank you for it.
 Giving your lashes time to breathe is extremely beneficial to their health.
 Mascaras are full of dye and chemicals that could stunt the natural growth of your luscious lashes.